armaanpriyadarshan/Training-a-Custom-TensorFlow-2.X-Object-Detector/README.md

 ```
 git clone https://github.com/tensorflow/models.git
 ```
 This should clone all the files in a directory called models.
-After you've done so, stay inside C:\TensorFlow and download this repository into a .zip file.
+After you've done so, stay inside C:\TensorFlow and download my repository into a .zip file.
 Then extract the two files, workspace and scripts, highlighted below directly in to the TensorFlow directory.
 <p align="left">
   <img src="doc/clone.png">
 </p>